codeforboston/codeforboston.org/readme.md

-# Code For Boston Website
+# Code For Boston Website helpful for everyone.

 This is a pretty standard [Jekyll](https://jekyllrb.com/) website at http://www.codeforboston.org/; there are a number of datasets in `_data` that build various lists displayed on the site.